Wild Adventures Camps

 The Dallas Zoo and The Children’s Aquarium at Fair Park offers exciting interactive programs for children.
 Programs are designed to engage both mind and body in hands-on, original activities that can be experienced nowhere else.
 Sign up to start on an unforgettable adventure!

-Most camps run from 9 a.m. to 3 p.m. and feature: tours through the Zoo, outdoor play and activities, themed arts and crafts, and close-up animal encounters.
+Summer camps run from 9 a.m. to 3 p.m. and Spring Break camps run from 9 a.m. to 4 p.m. and feature: tours through the Zoo, outdoor play and activities, themed arts and crafts, and close-up animal encounters.

 BeforeCamp and AfterCamp are available at both the Dallas Zoo and Children’s Aquarium at Fair Park for most weeklong and single-day camps for an additional fee.